 “What is white-nose syndrome and how does it affect bats?”

 These are common questions, and very reasonable ones too.
 Bats have been the topic of myth, rumor, and misunderstanding for millennia.
 The answers to these questions in short are as follows.

 How bats end up in homes

+Bats are seeking bugs and shelter, not you!
+No bats in North Carolina drink blood.
 Bats like cavities.
 In nature they roost in tree cavities, cracks in rocks, caves, etc. In peoples’ homes the most common roost is on the exterior of the gable vent.
 A gable vent is at the top of the side of the house at the peak of the roof.
-It is often a triangle or rectangle shape.
-The gable vents are usually made of louvered wooden slats spaced approximately 2-3’ apart.
-The inside of the gable vent is covered in a bug screen.
-When bats fly into the gable, they hang on the exterior of the gable screen.
+It is usually made of louvered wooden slats spaced approximately 2-3’ apart.
+The inside of the gable vent is often covered by a bug screen.
+When bats fly into the gable, they hang on the exterior of the bug screen.

-In many cases the bats find a hole in the screen or the screen is dislodged or missing.
-Holes in the screen can be caused by wasp nests.
-Wasps will build a mud dauber nest on the screen.
+In many cases, bats find a hole in the screen or the screen is dislodged or missing.
+Holes in the screen can be caused by mud dauber nests on the screen.
 Eventually, a wasp nest falls off the screen leaving a hole the size as small as a golf ball or larger than your fist.
+Guano piled up will also eventually erode the bug screen.
 Bats will enter the attic through the openings in the screens.
-Sometimes, once in the attic, bats get disoriented and cannot find their way out.
+Sometimes bats get disoriented and cannot find their way out.
 They may look for other ways out of the attic and find their way into your living space.
 If they cannot get out, bats will die in the attic, your walls, or inside your home.